Frequently asked questions

 "Will you pose me?"

-YES!
-YES!
-YES!
-Posing is something I am known for doing.
-You should be aware if your photographer is NOT posing you.
-I still consider myself a "candid photographer" because I will shoot tons of candids, but there is a time and place for both in any session.
-You can trust that in any regular portrait, I will be telling you what to do with every part of your body, even down to your fingers and toes!
+So don't worry!
+You can trust that in any regular portrait, I will be telling you what to do with every part of your body, even down to your hair, fingers, and toes!

 How can I loosen up for a shoot?